DotNet2Web/CsvCore/README.md

 Easy, add the package to you project using the following command: `dotnet add package csvcore` or by using the NuGet package manager in your IDE.
 Then register the service in your IoC container:

+## Register the reader
+If you only need to read the csv file, you can register the `CsvCoreReader` in your IoC container:

 ```csharp
 builder.Services.AddScoped<ICsvCoreReader, CsvCoreReader>();
 ```